 All the flavour of Nachos….with far less guilt!
 This is how you can get your Nachos fix midweek.
-A big slice only has 420 calories!
+A big slice of this Nachos Pie has only has 420 calories!

 Nachos is one of those universal foods that everyone loves, whether health conscious or not!
 But let’s face it – the calories in a pile of nachos goodness isn’t the best for our health.
 Does it stop us?
 Never!
 BUT it means we can’t eat nachos as often as we like.

 So I present to you….midweek Nachos Pie!
 All the flavour, much of the crunch, with far less calories to satisfy your Nachos craving any day of the week!

 This is like a mash up of lasagne and Nachos.
 Nachos flavoured ground/minced beef cooked with beans layered between tortillas, topped with corn chips, cheese and an avocado pico de gallo.
 I love that it can be sliced and served up like a pie!